Lullabot/engineering-values/README.md

 # People matter more

 We build systems and processes for people first—and if we forget or ignore those people, our systems become a source of dread, rather than a source of delight.
 A project that launches on time and on budget, but burns out a team, isn’t successful.
-Helping others when opportunities appear keeps us connected, even when we’re separated by great distances.
+Helping others keeps us connected, even when we’re separated by great distances.

 In our work, we use many tools as a means of communication, such as instant messaging apps, project management apps, version control, and peer review workflows.
 Sometimes, the tools we use to communicate can be a blunt instrument for human dialog.
 We strive to be aware of the limitations of the tools we use and keep in mind that they are a means to engage people and not an end in themselves.